R4YM3/dotfiles/README.md

 ### Mac OS

 - Update capslock to behave as escape
-- Set dock to auto hide
-- Enable tap left-click on trackpad
 - Configure iterm2 to use
         - FireCode Nerd Font
         - theme defined in `./config/iterm/themes/dracula/Dracula.itermcolors`